whoeevee/ivinject/README.md

 ## The Demureness
 - **ivinject is an entirely different project, written in C# with .NET 9.
 The code architecture and quality are significantly better.
 Compiled with NativeAOT, it produces native binaries, offering incredible speed and low resource usage, without needing anything like venv to run.**

 - ivinject is not just an injector but also a signer.
 You can specify a code signing identity and a file with entitlements that will be written into the main executables.
 It signs the code properly according to Apple's technotes, passing codesign verification with the `--strict` option.
-It only supports developer certificates (.p12 and .mobileprovision).
+It only supports already created provisioning profiles (you can specify the `.mobileprovision` file, or entitlements and identity manually).

 - ivinject does not and won’t support anything except for macOS — I couldn’t care less about other platforms.